Steering Committee

 Richard Crowther Jr is the GIS Program Coordinator at the Naugatuck Valley Council of Governments.
 He completes spatial analyses and creates mapping tools to assist all efforts in regional and municipal transportation planning, environmental planning, housing and land use planning, and economic development.
 Richard has a Master of Science in Geographic Information Science and Technology from the University of Southern California and is a GISP.

-Ashley G. Benitez Ou – UConn
+Ashley G. Benitez Ou – OPM

 ashley.benitez@ct.gov